Russell's Regenerative Design

 The Art of Mandalic Collaboration

 We live in a planetary momentary rife with pandemic inequality and eroding ecologies– from poverty to ecosystem collapse.
-All are caused by centuries of unconscious creation as our ancestors have followed til the end the principles of our ancient religions.
+All are caused by centuries of unconscious creation as our ancestors have followed, until the end, the principles of our ancient religions.
 Yet, here in lies our salvation– for beneath the withered husk of archaic paradigms lies a uniting spiritual tradition of vast untapped power.
 The mandala.

-It was Carl Jung, int he 1920’s who first observed that the art of religions, tribes and cultures around the world have one thing in common: they fall back on circle geometric patter to express their hopes and dreams.
+It was Carl Jung, in the 1920’s who first observed that the art of religions, tribes and cultures around the world have one thing in common: they fall back on circle geometric patter to express their hopes and dreams.
 He recognized that ‘mandalas’ (from the Sanskrit word for circle) were the tip of the iceberg of our “collective unconsciousness”.
-Whether it is the giant circular monolith of stone henge, the rose windows of a cathedral, or the sand paintings of Tibetans, mandala making unite us alls.
-Consistent symbols and numerologies find there way into these mandalic creations across the chasm of culture and continents.
+Whether it is the giant circular monolith of Stonehenge, the rose windows of a cathedral, or the sand paintings of Tibetans, mandala making unites us all.
+Consistent symbols and numerologies find their way into these mandalic creations across the chasm of culture and continents.